Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Dataset Training

+As far as we know, Open Cities AI Challenge (OCAIC) and the Multi-Scale Building (MSB) datasets are the only suitable datasets to assess and evaluate the performance of the proposed Sci-Net model over images with multi-scale spatial resolution:

-To assess the performance evaluation of the proposed Sci-Net model over different images' spatial resolution, we used the Open Cities AI Challenge dataset (also known as Segmenting buildings for disaster resilience).
+\paragraph{OCAIC \cite{open_cities}:} Open Cities AI Challenge dataset is also known as Segmenting buildings for disaster resilience dataset.
 The majority of the data are collected across different African cities, where the images and labels quality varies from one region to another.
 Open Cities AI dataset is split into two tiers.
 For the scope of this work, tier 1 images are used, where imagery and labels are distributed under the {\bf CC-BY-4} and {\bf ODbL-1.0} licenses, respectively.
 Tier 1 data is made of $31$ GeoTiff images of different spatial resolution and size.
-Resolution varies from very high (2cm/pixel) up to medium (20cm/pixel) resolutions.
+Resolution varies from very high (2cm/pixel) up to medium (20cm/pixel) resolutions as shown in Figure~{\ref{samples_res}}.
 Moreover, Figure~{\ref{stats_res}} shows images distribution across different resolutions.

-The resulting dataset contains 40,000 tiles with their corresponding buildings' masks.
-Finally, we used the $k$-folds technique to create $10$ stratified folds $(k=10)$, where we balance the number of images per resolution in each fold.
-In our experiments, we used nine folds for training and one fold for testing with no model ensembling, as this goes beyond the scope of this paper.